Find a Summer Research Internship

-- The US Department of Energy (DOE) and the National Institute for Nuclear Physics - Italy (INFN) operate a program dedicated to the exchange of US and Italian students in science and engineering.
+DOE-INFN Summer Exchange Program (Italy): The US Dept. of Energy and the National Institute for Nuclear Physics of Italy (INFN) operate a program dedicated to the exchange of US and Italian students in science and engineering.
 INFN, one of the leading organization worldwide promoting basic scientific research, is involved with cutting-edge activities in all major INFN-DoE areas of interest: Particle Physics, Astroparticle Physics, Nuclear Physics, Theoretical Physics and Detector Physics (see http://www.infn.it/).
 US students are invited to apply for a two-month summer internship during which they will join an INFN research team.
 Positions are available at a variety of INFN sites throughout Italy.
 Candidates must be enrolled as students at a US university and they must have begun, at the time of application, at least the third year of a US University curriculum in physics, engineering or computing science.
 A small grant will be provided to cover travel and living expenses.

-- UTRIP (Japan) is an intensive summer research program targeted at undergraduates who have a keen interest in pursuing an M.S. or Ph.D. degree in the future.
+UTRIP (Japan) is an intensive summer research program at the University of Tokyo, targeted at undergraduates who have a keen interest in pursuing an M.S. or Ph.D. degree in the future.
 During the program, the participants receive intensive instruction and guidance on conducting research from renowned faculty members belonging to the GSS's five departments, physics, astronomy, chemistry, earth & planetary science, and biological sciences.
 The program is open to students who are currently enrolled in their junior or senior years at an accredited college or university outside of Japan, and who are majoring in a natural science or related field.

-- The Summer Research Internship (SRI) Programme (Singapore) is a university wide Research Programme initiated to stimulate a culture of research for the overseas undergraduates.
-Participants for this programme will develop research interest, strong sense of cross-cultural intelligence, gain a network of friends and a better understanding of our nation.
-Eligible overseas undergraduate students will be given an allowance, and are expected to fulfill a 8-week research attachment comprising project work at Nanyang Technological University (NTU), and presentation of their research project at a closing ceremony.
-All participants will receive a certificate issued by NTU upon completion of the programme.
+The Global Research Internship (GRI) Programme (Singapore) is hosted by Nanyang Technological University.
+The GRI Research Programme was initiated to stimulate a culture of research for the overseas undergraduates.
+Participants for this programme will develop research interest, strong sense of cross-cultural intelligence, gain a network of friends and a better understanding of Singapore.
+Eligible overseas undergraduate students will be given an allowance, and are expected to fulfill a 8-week research attachment comprising project work at NTU.